5 from 4 votes

 Freezable

 These parmentier potatoes are crispy, fluffy, crunchy and so so flavourful.
-With only 4 ingredients, this end result is more than the sum of its parts.
+With the potatoes cut into perfect cubed potatoes, this end result is so much more than the sum of its parts.
+For another side dish that is deceptively easy, you might want to try my Crispy Garlic Fries.

 A bowl with roasted potato cubes on a yellow background with some rosemary next to the plate.